dennisppaul/umgebung/documentation/DOCUMENTATION.md

 ## Known Differences

-Java and C++ are similar in some aspects, but are very different in many others. a lot of the syntactic differences between *Processing* and *Umgebung* stem from these differences, while a few others are more or less developer decisions.
+Java and C++ are similar in some aspects, but are very different in many others. a lot of the syntactic differences between *Processing* and *Umfeld* stem from these differences, while a few others are more or less developer decisions.

 - elements in `println()` must be concatenated with `,` rather than `+` e.g `println("hello ", 23, " world");` @reason(raw strings cannot be concatenated with a `+` in C++ as they can be in Java)
 - the properties `mousePressed` + `keyPressed` are renamed to `isMousePressed` and `isKeyPressed` @reason(in *Processing* the property `mousePressed` and the callback method `mousePressed` carry the same name. in C++ it is not allowed to have a field or property and a method with the same name)